Gloria Saunders: Career

 Saunders acting career began on stage.
 She was discovered when she performed in a production of Rebecca in the southern United States, after which she acted in a San Francisco production of Adam Ate His Apple.

 Saunders appeared as a radio operator in the war film O.S.S.
 (1946) and in the Columbia Pictures film Red Snow (1952), and she portrayed Zelda in the Columbia production Prisoners of the Casbah (1953).

+She made many television appearances including Adventures of Superman s1e20, "The Riddle of the Chinese Jade."

+Personal life

+Gloria Saunders was the daughter of George Dewey Saunders, and the mother of Lexey Cosentino.
+At the time of her death she was married to Roy J. Maier.